Lota (vessel): Idioms and literature

-In some parts of South Asia, the use of the phrase "bependi ka lota" (a "lota without a base") is colloquially used to refer to a person who may switch their loyalties.
+In some parts of the Indian subcontinent, the use of the phrase "bependi ka lota" (a "lota without a base") is colloquially used to refer to a person who may switch their loyalties.
 This comes from the observation that a spherical lota without a base tends to roll over in unpredictable directions when kept on uneven ground.
-The neologism "lotacracy" was coined in Pakistan to describe politicians who would switch parties.
+The neologism "lotacracy" was coined in Pakistan to describe politicians who switch parties for their convenience.

-Health
+Ayurveda

 According to the ancient Indian/Hindu-origin traditional medicine system of ayurveda, drinking water stored in the copper lota has health and nutritional benefits.
-It is used for Jala neti, a traditional Ayurvedic and Yogic practice that is used for cleansing the nose and sinus passages through nasal irrigation.
-Often popularly known as "Neti pot".
+It is used for jala neti, a traditional ayurvedic and yogic practice that is used for cleansing the nose and sinus passages through nasal irrigation.

-Holy rituals
+Sacred ceremonies

-In the Indian-origin religions, the lota is a multipurpose utensil.
-It is also used in the sacred rituals, such as yagna, puja prayers, wedding and other sacred ceremonies.
+In the Indian-origin religions, the lota is a multi-purpose utensil.
+It is also used in the sacred rituals, such as yajna, puja, for wedding rituals, and other sacred ceremonies.

-Ritual cleansing
+Cleansing

-In South Asia, the lota is employed to cleanse oneself.
+Throughout the Indian subcontinent, the lota is commonly used to assist with hygiene, such as during baths or anal cleansing.

 In Bengali, the term lotā is used for bath mugs.
-People of the South Asia diaspora may use watering cans, empty bottles or cups for cleansing purpose.
-Muslims use lota for the istinja cleansing rituals, such as wudu, bath and anal cleansing.